Creating and paying for a robust consultant care program can be expensive, but not having one can cost a company millions.

 According to Staffing Industry Analysts Temporary Worker Survey 2017, 25% of contractors quit due to communication issues.
 15% quit because the job wasn’t what they were told it was going to be, and 10% left because the pay or benefits weren’t delivered as promised.

-Great communication and contractor engagement are vital to make sure attrition rates stay low and your company continues to build a good reputation.
+Great candidate communication and contractor engagement are vital to make sure attrition rates stay low and your company continues to build a good reputation.
 When contractors quit prior to completing their assignment, that raises your staffing firm’s attrition rate and its negative reputation in the marketplace, as the contractors that leave are bound to talk about your firm online and in-person, just as your candidates will do.

 Another 21% of people were dissatisfied with their interpersonal experience.
 18% of people quit due to an unpleasant work environment, or they didn’t get along with managers or coworkers.